Don’t let ANXIETY become relentless

 - Social Avoidance: In some cases, a person suffering from intense anxiety is prone to cancel plans at the last minute.
 There is an underlying fear of being judged/humiliated socially.

 - Soreness in Muscles: Tense temples, aching legs, headaches, clenching muscles, sore jaw, etc. are common symptoms of anxiety.

-- Ceaseless Criticism: Most people with anxiety cover up their anxious thoughts by constantly criticizing self or others.
-Everything appears more difficult to them and in some way they find it soothing to blame and criticize self and others – it gives them a feeling of more control.
+- Ceaseless Criticism: Most people with anxiety cover up their anxious thoughts by constantly criticizing themselves or others.
+Everything appears more difficult to them and in some way, they find it soothing to blame and criticize themselves and others – it gives them a feeling of more control.

 - Excessive Alcohol/ Coffee intake: A lot of anxious people love to mask their stress and anxiousness with multiple cups of coffee.
 Some even take to alcohol as it lowers their inhibitions apparently.